 “The other day, I was driving the bus at Karlovy Vary, two men got in.
 At an instant I knew that they came to see me.
 I knew that there is a war [in Israel] but I didn’t care very much.
 I felt like a Czech citizen and I wanted to live here.
 I didn’t know at the time what they were going to do with Czech veterans.
 I wasn’t in the party but they could have done an excellent communist out of me.
 I knew how to drive a bus but that was all I knew.
 They came to me and told me with a broken Czech/Slovak that they wanted to speak with me.
 I already knew who they were.
 I told them where I lived and at what time my shift ended.
 ‘Come I will be at home.’
 When I came they were already sitting in the kitchen with Jiřina and they told me: ‘Do you know that there is a war in Israel?’ – ‘Yes I do.’ – ‘And you are not interested in that?’ – ‘No.’ – ‘And would you go there for money?’ – ‘It depends on the amount.’ – ‘How much do you earn here?’ – ‘3000 crowns a month.’ – ‘Nine thousand for you and the same for your wife.’
 I only wanted that it was approved by the Czech authorities, the Czech Army.
 So the Czech Army sent me there as an instructor for heavy machine-guns.
 I went to return my tools.
 The man at the warehouse said: ‘Erich, keep it you are going to be back soon.’
 I left everything at home.
 I wanted my wife and my daughter to go with me… I wanted to show them to my mother.
 We had nothing.
 I left everything in Karlovy Vary.
 I was wearing an uniform, I had a potty in my hand and a dummy flask for my daughter in the other.”

-Eliahu Brodavka was born in Moravská Ostrava as Erich Brodavka into a mixed Czech-German Jewish family.
-His mother was of Austrian origin; his father‘s mother tongue was Czech.
-Erich Brodavka was fluent in both languages and since 1936 he attended Czech schools in Ostrava.
-His parents as well as young Erich had a very liberal attitude towards the Jewish religion, his friends were Czechs - Christians, after the War he married a Christian.
-In September 1940 he left to Palestine on the Melk ship in one of the last official German transports.
-In Romania he changed to an overseas ship Milos and in Haifa, the refugees were moved by the British to the Patria ship.
-Eliahu Brodavka witnessed the sinking of Patria by the Israeli Hagana, which resulted in more than 260 casualties.
-In 1942 he joined the Czechoslovak troops in Jerusalem.
-He served as a driver at Tobruk, in England and at Dunkerque.
-After the war he worked as a bus driver in West Bohemia.
-In 1948 he was contacted by Israeli agents and he entered the Czechoslovak Armed Forces in Israel.
-He managed to leave with his wife and a little daughter.
-Since 1949 he lives in Israel, in the 50s he moved to a village called Moshaf Arbel near Tiberias.
-In Israel, he worked as a bus driver and a mechanic in the local agricultural center.
-He died on 5th May 2011.
+Eliahu Brodavka was born on 16 October 1925 in Moravská Ostrava as Erich Brodavka into a mixed Czech-German Jewish family.
+His mother Gisela was Austrian, his father Karel was from Bohemia.
+Erich Brodavka was fluent in both languages and attended Czech schools in Ostrava until 1936.
+His parents had a very liberal attitude towards Judaism, young Eliahu also.
+In September 1940, together with his mother, he travelled by the Melk steamer on one of the last official transports organized by the Germans to what was then Palestine.
+In Romania he transferred to the naval ship Milos, and near Haifa the British transferred the refugees to the ship Patria.
+Eliahu Brodavka witnessed first-hand the sinking of the Patria by the Israeli Haganah, in which over 260 people died.
+In 1942, in Jerusalem, he joined a Czechoslovak military unit and served as a driver at Tobruk, in England and at Dunkirk.
+After the war he worked as a bus driver in the Karlovy Vary region.
+In 1948, he was contacted by secret service agents, as a result of which he enlisted in the Czechoslovak military contingent sent to help the state of Israel.
+He managed to leave with his wife Jiřina and daughter Hana.
+From 1949 he lived in Israel, from the 1950s in the village of Arbel near the town of Tiberias.
+In Israel he worked as a bus driver and a mechanic in a local agricultural cooperative.
+Eliahu Brodavka died on 5 May 2011.